-If you are working with us or considering getting in touch we’ve put some additional self help resources together that may be useful in the first instance.
-We also have a range of resources available at our centre which your worker will discuss with you.
+If you are working with us or considering getting in touch we’ve put some additional self-help resources together that may be useful in the first instance.
+We also have a range of resources that the person supporting you can share during your engagement with us.